 Campus video B-roll and other public video assets are available for use in reporting news about Cornell.
-Still images captured by University Photography may also be available to the media for select events.
+Still images captured by University Relations may also be available to the media for select events.
 For more information, contact the Media Relations Office.

 Cornell University reserves the right to refuse permission to photograph or video record on Cornell-owned lands for any reason.